 - Mileage Tracking

-- Contractor invoice payments
+- Contractor or vendor invoice payments

 - Managing user permissions (for multiple internal employees using Quickbooks)

 - Reporting (of all transactions across a business)

 What are Quickbooks Sales and Retail Skills Employers Look for?

 Whether you sell B2B services or are a retail outlet, you need to track your sales.
 Quickbooks can handle all these tasks.

 For example, advanced users should be able to integrate Quickbooks with different third-party POS plugins to allow you to seamlessly accept payments, calculate and pay the sales tax and feed the transaction data into your accounting records, all immediately as the customer swipes their debit card.

 When listing this experience on your resume, don't forget to list any freelance or consulting work you may have done that required the use of Quickbooks.
 This experience is still very applicable to any employment opportunity that would require using the same skills.

 Here are some of the other sales and retail functions of Quickbooks you should be familiar with: